Initialize Firebase

 After importing the firebase_dart_admin_auth_sdk into your Flutter project, as mentioned in the previous step, it's time to initialize Firebase using the SDK.

-There are three methods you can use to achieve this:
+There are two methods you can use to achieve this:

 • Using environment variables